YoursTrulyInarius/Menu-Name-C-assignment-/README.md

-# YoursTrulyInarius - C# Assignments
+no# YoursTrulyInarius - C# Assignments

 This repository contains my C# programming assignments, refactored for maximum compatibility and ease of use.